ibm-cloud-docs/codeengine/mem-cpu-combo.md

 | 8 vCPU \n 16 GB | 8 vCPU \n 32 GB |  |
 | 10 vCPU \n 20 GB | 10 vCPU \n 40 GB |  |
 | 12 vCPU \n 24 GB | 12 vCPU \n 48 GB |  |
-{: caption="Table 1.
-Valid vCPU and memory combinations" caption-side="bottom"}
+{: caption="Valid vCPU and memory combinations" caption-side="bottom"}

 Your existing apps and jobs might be using other memory and CPU combinations, and those will remain unaffected.
 However, these other combinations are not valid and only the valid combinations are supported.
 Therefore, any new apps or jobs as well as any changes to existing apps or jobs must comply with the list of valid choices.
 {: important}